Shravyap08/NLP-projects/AI data science teaching assistant/README.md

 # AI data science teaching assistant
-Large Language Models (LLMs) have captured the world's attention and imagination.

-Often referred to as "foundation models", much of their potential lies in their ability to be adapted to accomplish specialized tasks for a seemingly unlimited number of use cases.
-As the technology rapidly develops, there’s a massive opportunity to uncover the best methods and approaches for adapting LLMs to new and specialized use cases.
+Large Language Models (LLMs) have garnered global interest and sparked widespread fascination.
+Commonly known as "foundation models," their true value comes from the flexibility to tailor them for specific functions across an extensive range of applications.
+With the technology evolving swiftly, there exists a significant chance to discover optimal strategies and techniques for customizing LLMs for novel and niche tasks.

-The goal of this competition is to create a notebook that demonstrates how to use the Gemma LLM to explain or teach basic data science concepts.
+The goal of this project is to create a notebook that demonstrates how to use the Gemma LLM to explain or teach basic data science concepts.